-The headline numbers show that our most significant challenge remains increasing the representation of women in the two upper pay quartiles.
-An improvement in this metric will directly enhance all other elements of our pay gap reporting, given employees of Berenberg are already paid equally and fairly for equal work.
-We have a number of initiatives in place that shall help in continued improvement in this metric with time.
+Our most significant challenge remains increasing the representation of women in the upper pay quartile.
+An improvement in this metric will directly improve all other elements of our pay gap reporting, given employees of Berenberg are already paid equally and fairly for equal work.
+We have a number of initiatives in place that will result in continued improvement in this metric with time.